CFenner/HomeAssistant-Steinel-BT/README.md

 # HomeAssistant-Steinel-BT

+**THIS INTEGRATION IS IN DEVELOPMENT**

-Integration for Steinel Bluetooth Mesh Luminairs into Home Assistant
+Integration for Steinel Bluetooth Luminairs into Home Assistant.

 ## Installation